Skip to main content

 These charities give free debt advice:

-They could also get you on the breathing space scheme which pauses mortgage repossession action for 2 months while you get advice.
+A debt adviser could get you on the breathing space scheme.
+This scheme pauses mortgage repossession for 2 months while you get advice.

 Find a legal adviser